25 Festivals in Prince Edward County 🎉

-Come celebrate and enjoy a weekend of fragrance, taste and entertainment at the Lavender Festival!
-At the Prince Edward County Lavender Farm, we want to share the beauty of our purple fields, the exquisite aroma of the essence of our flowers and the flavour of our culinary treats.
-Please plan to bring cash for the admission, food vendors and activities.
+Come celebrate and enjoy two weekends of fragrance, taste and entertainment at the Lavender Festival!
+The Prince Edward County Lavender Farm wants to share the beauty of its purple fields, the exquisite aroma of the essence of its flowers and the flavour of its culinary treats.
+Plan to bring cash for the admission, food vendors and activities.

 Ontario Fermentation Festival | August

 Ontario Fermentation Festival is a celebration of all things fermented, with demonstrations and workshops to help inspire and educate participants.
 Take in vendors of kimchi, kefir, nut cheeses, pickles, sauerkraut, vinegars, sour dough bread, kombucha, chocolate, coffee and tea.
 Sip and sample from the all-Ontario beer and wine garden.
 There are activities for kids and an amateur ferment contest.

 Every summer, the Prince Edward County Jazz Festival brings together top jazz talent, from local heroes to international stars in our beautiful wine-country setting.
 With the generous help of local sponsors, the PEC Jazz Festival has gained a reputation as the true jazz-lover’s festival.
 From Dixieland classic to cutting edge modern and everything in between, the PEC Jazz Festival has something for every jazz fan in a variety of settings across The County.